pchapin/mediavision/NEXT.md

 Next Steps
 ==========

++ Finish support for PNG files.

-Continue work on PNG handling in the main Media tool.
++ Work on PNG handling in the Mediatool.
 I'd like to be able to add a text comment to a PNG image.